Matterwaves, Matterons, and the Atomtronic Transistor Oscillator: Gate Interaction Energy

 Having laid the foundation in the previous section, a premise of this work is that phonon absorption or emission by the transistor states corresponds to phonon emission or absorption primarily by the \textit{whole} of the condensate.
 As indicated earlier, the center-of-mass energy eigenstates have the same energy spacing $\hbar \omega_0$ as the individual particles; though phonon energy is quantized, energy gained or lost is shared among the particles.
 The result is a change of oscillation amplitude corresponding to an energy change that is a fraction of $\hbar\omega_0$ per particle.
 The relevant phonon interaction Hamiltonian is derived from Eq. (\ref{Eq:ManyBodyHamiltonian}) in conjunction with our assumed gate statevector Eq. (\ref{Eq:TruncatedCoherentState}):

 where $\rm h.c.$ stands for \textit{Hermitian conjugate} and the overlap factors are:

-The supposition that the gate is approximately in its ground state corresponding to an oscillating dipole with amplitude $\alpha$ means that the operators $\hat b_{n-1}^\dagger b_n$ are independent of mode number and can be replaced with a c-number:
+The supposition that the gate is approximately in a displaced ground state corresponding to an oscillating dipole with amplitude $\alpha$ means that the operators $\hat b_{n-1}^\dagger b_n$ are independent of mode number and can be replaced with a c-number:

-We now posit that a stationary solution for the gate and transistor states can be written as a direct product:
+The primary focus of this work is on the system-as-oscillator, establishing a self-consistent result stemming from the assumption that the gate exhibits dipole oscillation in the form of a (truncated and massive) coherent state.
+With this in mind we invoke the assumption that the stationary solution for the gate and transistor states can be approximated as a direct product of pure coherent states: